 - Brand awareness

 Advertisers must choose based on the nature of their advertising campaign.
 Accordingly, Facebook will direct their ads to the right audience and in the best spot.

 How to advertise on Facebook: Types of Facebook Ads

-So, for all these advertising objectives, you have corresponding types of Facebook Ads.
+So, for all these advertising objectives, we have corresponding types of Facebook Ads.
 Let’s find out what they are, where they are placed, and their multiple purposes.

 Link Click Ads